Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 The solution that I wanted should be able to:

-- The plugin will take new updates without the user knowing.
+- Take new updates without the user knowing.
-- Be able to push new updates and have them take effect quickly.
+- Be pushed new updates and have them take effect quickly.

 What I settled for was Amazon's [CloudFront](https://aws.amazon.com/cloudfront/) to globally host all the assets at https://doki.assets.unthrottled.io/.
 Once the plugin is downloaded and a relevant theme is set, assets will be downloaded from the content delivery network (CDN).
 Once the assets have been downloaded, the next phase of asset management begins.
 To detect if the asset changes, once a day, the plugin will calculate the [MD5](https://en.wikipedia.org/wiki/MD5) of the asset locally, and compare it to the pre-calculated MD5 hash available on the CDN.
-This way users are only downloading 32 bytes of information, instead of the much larger asset.
+This way users are only downloading 32 bytes of information, instead of the (much larger) asset.
 That fact is important, because bandwidth costs money, so fewer data sent, means lower costs!
 I am currently providing my themes as a free product, so I would like to keep my expenses to a minimum.
 If the locally computed hash is different from the remote hash, then the new asset is downloaded and replaced on the user's machine.
 That way they can still use